 Yellow water traps are currently the main method of monitoring adult CSFB migration into newly sown OSR crops in autumn.
-The traps are placed at ground level in the crop and should be checked throughout CSFB immigration phase; the number of CSFB per trap is counted weekly (Walters and Lane 1994).
-Although somewhat labour intensive for transportation of water and manual sorting (identifying and counting CSFB among by-catch), these were found to be more effective than yellow sticky traps, which are often not sticky enough to trap adult CSFB (Green 2008).
+The traps are placed at ground level in the crop and should be checked throughout CSFB immigration phase; the number of CSFB per trap is counted weekly (Walters & Lane, 1994).
+Although somewhat labour intensive for transportation of water and manual sorting (identifying and counting CSFB among by-catch), these were found to be more effective than yellow sticky traps, which are often not sticky enough to trap adult CSFB (Green, 2008).
 Image-based automatic identification applications, which make water trap assessments quicker and easier, are becoming commercially available (e.g. Xarvio scouting app which automatically counts and classifies insects including CSFB in the trap).
-Other image-based sensor technologies are being developed to provide automatic identification of CSFB flight activity in real time (Hassall et al. 2021; Kirkeby et al. 2021).
-Use of attractant host plant volatiles (e.g. isothiocyanates (breakdown products of glucosinolates described above) (Bartlet et al. 1992)) or sex/aggregation pheromones could improve monitoring efficacy.
-Male-produced aggregation pheromones have been identified in Phyllotreta flea beetles (e.g. Peng and Weiss 1992; Beran et al. 2011; Tóth et al. 2011).
-For CSFB, male-specific antennal glands were discovered (Bartlet et al, 1994b) suggesting that they may also secrete a sex pheromone, but this has not yet been chemically identified.
+Other image-based sensor technologies are being developed to provide automatic identification of CSFB flight activity in real time (Hassall et al., 2021; Kirkeby et al., 2021).
+The use of attractant host plant volatiles (e.g. isothiocyanates [breakdown products of glucosinolates described above]; Bartlet et al., 1992) or sex/aggregation pheromones could improve monitoring efficacy.
+Male-produced aggregation pheromones have been identified in Phyllotreta flea beetles (e.g. Beran et al., 2011; Peng & Weiss, 1992; Tóth et al., 2011).
+For CSFB, malespecific antennal glands were discovered (Bartlet et al., 1994) suggesting that they may also secrete a sex pheromone, but this has not yet been chemically identified.

-Monitoring larvae
+3.2 | Monitoring larvae

-Larval abundance is commonly assessed by dissecting OSR plants using a scalpel and counting the number of larvae found within the leaf petioles and stem (Walters and Lane 1994).
-This method has been used to provide long term data on larval incidence (Nilsson, 2002; Crop Monitor 2020).
-However, this is technically demanding and time consuming, and to do accurately it needs to be done using a binocular microscope.
-The larval evacuation method (Conrad et al. 2016) whereby field-collected plants are left to dry in a container for 1-3 weeks stimulating larvae to naturally exit the plant takes less effort but is less accurate, as not all larvae may exit the plant.
+Larval abundance is commonly assessed by dissecting OSR plants using a scalpel and counting the number of larvae found within the leaf petioles and stem (Walters & Lane, 1994).
+This method has been used to provide long-term data on larval incidence (Crop Monitor, 2020; Nilsson, 2002).
+However, this is technically demanding and timeconsuming, and to do accurately it needs to be done using a binocular microscope.
+The larval evacuation method (Conrad et al., 2016) whereby field-collected plants are left to dry in a container for 1-3 weeks stimulating larvae to naturally exit the plant takes less effort but is less accurate, as not all larvae may exit the plant.
 Furthermore, the delay between the samples being taken and when the farmer obtains the results does not enable timely control decisions.
-A third method for monitoring larval numbers is to count the percentage of leaves with scars on the petioles (Fig 1.C-E; these characteristic marks are left as the larvae move between petioles for feeding), as there is a significant relationship between these and the number of larvae per plant during autumn (Walters et al. 2001).
+A third method for monitoring larval numbers is to count the percentage of leaves with scars on the petioles (Figure 1c-e; these characteristic marks are left as the larvae move between petioles for feeding), as there is a significant relationship between these and the number of larvae per plant during autumn (Walters et al., 2001).
 The number of larvae can be estimated from the number of adults in yellow water traps as these two factors are related (Green, 2008).